LoveCommunity/flutter_scope/README.md

 ## Quick Tour

-Let's explore with quick examples, assume we are developing a `todos` apps using [ValueNotifier](https://api.flutter.dev/flutter/foundation/ValueNotifier-class.html):
+Let's explore with quick examples, assume we are developing a `todos` apps using [ValueNotifier]:

 ```dart
 class TodosNotifier extends ValueNotifier<Map<String, Todo>> {